racer-rust/vim-racer/README.md

   Plug 'racer-rust/vim-racer'
   ```

-2. Add g:racer_cmd and $RUST_SRC_PATH variables to your .vimrc.
+2. Add `g:racer_cmd` and `$RUST_SRC_PATH` variables to your `.vimrc`.
 Also it's worth turning on 'hidden' mode for buffers otherwise you need to save the current buffer every time you do a goto-definition.
 E.g.:

      ```
      set hidden